Deep Face Restoration: A Survey: Future Directions

 \section{Future Directions}

 Despite great breakthroughs in face restoration technology, there still exist many challenges and unsolved problems.
-In this section, we discuss the limitations of existing methods and introduce new trends for future works.
+In this section, we discuss the limitations of existing methods and introduce new trends for future work.